aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetcreate.rst

         in the Data Management tree.

     *dataset*
-        An element parameter into ``AllDataSets``.
-On successful return this parameter will refer to the newly created element in ``AllDataSets``.
+        An element parameter into :aimms:set:`AllDataSets`.
+On successful return this parameter will refer to the newly created element in :aimms:set:`AllDataSets`.

 Return Value
 ------------